Make the Most of Your Volunteer Time

 Corporate outreach is an intervention we recommend because it aims to influence the behavior of a corporation by encouraging them to implement policies that improve animal welfare.
 Corporate outreach campaigns can involve the use of petitions, media exposure, and other forms of public pressure.
 In recent years many cage-free egg campaigns have been quite successful.

 You can also join The Humane League’s National Volunteer Program.
 Launched in January 2017, this program engages volunteers in effective animal advocacy in cities where THL doesn’t have a regional office.
-Volunteer activities include assisting with THL’s institutional campaigns, hosting work parties, and tabling and leafleting at local events—all managed through the National Volunteer Coordinator.
+Volunteer activities include assisting with THL’s institutional campaigns, hosting work parties, and tabling and leafleting at local events—all managed through the National Volunteer Coordinators (Rachel in the U.S.; Emma in the U.K.).
 Volunteers receive training in effective advocacy, and the program connects them with nearby animal advocates.

 Lastly, you can help corporate outreach campaigns by joining in on protests/demonstrations organized by our recommended charities.

 Pros: Supporting corporate outreach initiatives is a fairly effective way to help animals through volunteer work.
 There are opportunities to volunteer from home at your convenience, as well as opportunities to get out on the streets with other advocates.